Caucasian campaign of Pompey: Second campaign

 Pompey's line of march took him south of Iberia, where he no doubt feared serious hindrance from the inhabitants and a shortage of supplies due to the foraging of the previous campaign, and involved a hazardous crossing of the Cyrnus into Albania.
 Here he used his horses and pack animals as a sort of breakwater to shield his infantry from the full force of the current.
 The crossing was followed by a long march through rugged desert terrain in pursuit of the Albanian army, a march made all the more difficult by unreliable guides and the fact that many of his soldiers fell ill after drinking too deeply of the chilly waters of the river Cambyses.
 This led Pompey to take more care over the provision of water and for the next stage of march 10,000 water skins were procured and used.

 The Albani were finally caught at the river Abas where a decisive battle was fought.
-Plutarch, supported by Strabo, gives their numbers at 60,000 foot and 12,000 horse, but this must be an exaggeration, since Dio says that Pompey was at pains to disguise his own numerical superiority in order to induce Oroeses to attack.
+Strabo gives their numbers at 60,000 foot and 22,000 horse with Plutarch giving the same infantry but 12 000 horse, but this must be an exaggeration, since Dio says that Pompey was at pains to disguise his own numerical superiority in order to induce Oroeses to attack.
 He achieved this by placing his cavalry in front of his infantry and instructed his legionaries to keep out of sight by kneeling and covering up their helmets.
 It worked, the Albani thought they were just facing his cavalry and charged.
 The infantry rose, the Roman horse retreated through the infantry lines and then the legionaries broke the Albani charge.
+According to one account Pompey entered the melee himself and fought King Oroeses brother and slew him.
 The trap was closed by the cavalry which had wheeled left and right, rode around the back of their own lines, and came round to attack the Albani in the rear.
 The Albani were decisively defeated.

 The victory finally put an end to any threat of armed resistance in the north-east.
 Many of the tribes of the Causasus and Caspian sent envoys to conclude peace with Rome.